1920's Architecture

 The skyscraper first emerged in the land-strapped areas of New York City, New York and Chicago, Illinois toward the end of the 19th century.
 Engineers of the 1920's considered that 2000 feet high was the maximum height that a skyscraper could be built.

-The Empire State buiding which is one of the best known skyscrapers was commenced in 1930 and finished 18 months later in 1931.
+The Empire State building which is one of the best known skyscrapers was commenced in 1930 and finished 18 months later in 1931.
 The Empire State Building's construction was hurried to completion, in order to take the title of "world's tallest building" from the Chrysler Building.
 It remained the tallest building in the world for many years, until the construction of the World Trade Center, and shortly afterwards the Sears Tower.
 The building's distinctive spire was originally designed to be a mast and depot for zeppelins.
 However, after a couple of brief attempts, the idea proved to be impractical and dangerous, due to the powerful updrafts caused by the size of the building itself.